-Merkado, Ayala Land's 50-50 joint venture with Puregold, recorded average daily sales of ₱1.7 million, 31% higher than the previous year, across its two operating branches in Vertis North and UP Town Center, both in Quezon City.
+Merkado, Ayala Land's 50-50 joint venture with Puregold, recorded average daily sales of ₱1.0 million, 36% lower than the previous year, across its three operating branches in Vertis North and UP Town Center, both in Quezon City, and Avida Towers Asten in Makati City.
+Avida Towers Asten branch opened in December 2021.